ctrladiti/rental-price-recommender/files_usecase.md

 | `load_data_from_sql()`                | Loads all rows from `rental_data` table  |
 | `load_table_as_dataframe(table_name)` | Loads any given SQL table as a DataFrame |

-This file is essential for all your **SQL → Python workflows**, powering EDA, preprocessing, and model integration.
+This file is essential for all the **SQL → Python workflows**, powering EDA, preprocessing, and model integration.

 ---